SamuelRiversMoore/rtl-panel/README.md

 # Kirby – RTL textarea fields in the panel

-This plugin fixes the rtl languages direction issue in the panel textarea fields
+This plugin fixes the RTL (right-to-left) languages direction issue in the panel textarea fields.

 <br/>